cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

-Share your list in the circle and let others help to complete it.
+Share your list in the circle and let others help to complete it (10 minutes).

 **lernOS Canvas:** collect people related to your objective in the building block "My Relationships".
 You can sort them by priority or internal/external if you like.